- Be a nonprofit executive director with a proven track record of outstanding leadership

-- Has the candidate demonstrated outstanding leadership within and beyond the four walls of his/her organization?
+- Has the candidate demonstrated outstanding leadership within and beyond the four walls of their organization?

 - Is there strong senior staff in place to take over interim leadership during the executive director’s sabbatical, and are there enough of them to absorb the load?

 - Is the organization stable? (i.e., in a healthy financial position; no immediate debt, transition or other issue that would destabilize the organization)

 - Is the board supportive of the sabbatical?